Updated: Feb 21

 Prepare your kenzan and vessel.

 If you feel your arrangement will need some extra support, fix it to the base of your vase or vessel with some floral fix or museum wax.
 Roll out a sausage approximately the same circumference as your kenzan and line the underside all the way around the edge.
-Press it down firmly and make sure the surface you are sticking it to is completely dry.
-Once fixed, top up with water so that it is level with the top of the kenzan's pins.
+Press it down firmly and make sure the surface you are sticking to is completely dry.
+So don't add water to your vase until after this step.
+Once fixed, top up with water so that it is at least level with the top of the kenzan's pins.

-Cut flower stems at an angle and split the woodier branches.
+Cut flower stems straight across (instead of at an angle) and split the woodier branches.

-Cut the base of the flower stem at an angle, which will make it easier to insert and stabilize into the kenzan.
-For thicker, woodier branches cut upwards splitting the branch at the bottom and use both hands to gently work the branch onto the kenzan needles.
+Cut the base of the flower stem straight across, which will make it easier to insert and stabilize into the kenzan.
+For thicker, woodier branches cut straight across and then upwards splitting the branch at the bottom.
+Use both hands to gently work the branch onto the kenzan needles.
 For really thin stems such as grasses or small flowers that are too skinny for the needles, bundle a number of stems together, bind and tie with some thin raffia and surround with thicker stems to stabilise.

 Work on every angle of your arrangement.

 Flower arranging is a beautiful, slow antidote to the busyness of modern life.
-An Ikebana tutor once told me not to let my enthusiasm get the better of me which I interpreted to mean that my focus should be on the process rather than the outcome.
+An Ikebana tutor once told me not to let my enthusiasm get the better of me which is a gentle reminder to focus on the process rather than the outcome.
 Study every stem, smell every flower, be present in the moment, savour the season, enjoy every minute, and have fun!